kevinstuffandthings/strava-outside/README.md

 **A.** It uses a technology called [jQuery](http://jquery.com/) to find entries in the feed that match the suppressed activity types, and simply hides them.
 All the heavy lifting gets done right [here](src/monitor.js).

 **Q.** Why is this extension so difficult to install?
 **A.** This is the first time I ever attempted to write anything like this.
-From the time I thought to do it to now is approximately
+From the time I thought to do it to when I "released it" is approximately
 24 hours.
 I just still have a lot to learn in order to make it a bit easier.
 But thanks for your patience!

 **Q.** I notice an indoor activity type that I can't suppress.
 Why?